FlyingDomotic/Railway-turntable/README.md

   - Stepper reduction factor: Number of rotation of stepper for one rotation of turntable (1.0 if no reduction, 3.0 if 3 stepper steps are needed to get one turntable step).
   - Delay between commands (µs): Give minimal delay between 2 commands.
 Given in driver's doc.
   - Turntable RPM: Give desired turntable rotation speed.
 Often, between 1 and 2 RPM.
   - Inertia factor when starting: start rotation with speed equal to RPM divided by this number when simulating inertia.
 Set to 1 to ignore starting inertia.
-	- Angle before full speed: angle, in degree, to accellerate from initial speed to normal RPM.
+  - Angle before full speed: angle, in degree, to accelerate from initial speed to normal RPM.
 Set to zero to ignore starting inertia.
   - Inertia factor when stopping: end rotation with speed equal to RPM divided by this number when simulating inertia.
 Set to 1 to ignore stopping inertia.
-	- Angle before slowing down: angle, in degree, to deccellerate from normal RPM to ending speed.
+  - Angle before slowing down: angle, in degree, to decelerate from normal RPM to ending speed.
 Set to zero to ignore ending inertia.
   - Adjust position: permanently read turntable position and realign it with required angle when selected.

   - Degrés par pas : Indiquer le nombre de degrés correspondant à 1 pas.
 Par exemple, un moteur avec 200 pas par tour fera 200/360 = 1,8° par pas.